martinjackson/simple-widgets/docs/SearchSortTable.md

   - Card per page = this is the same as Card, except that there is only one card per page.

-43. **report** = the titles for the PDF and Excel reports, if a title is. not given.
+46. **report** = the titles for the PDF and Excel reports, if a title is. not given.
 If a title is given, it use the title over the report title.
 An example would be:
 ```javascript
 report="The PDF Report"
 ```

-44. **resetIndexes** = reset the indexes back to their original value if true or if false it does not reset the indexes.
+47. **resetIndexes** = reset the indexes back to their original value if true or if false it does not reset the indexes.

+48. **rowStyle** = indicates the style of each row in the table.
+The possible values are:
+  - none = there is no styling to the row.
+  - stripe = indicates that every other row will have a light gray color.
+This is the default.

-45. **scroll** = this will place the table in a scroll box that allows the table to be scrolled through.
+49. **scroll** = this will place the table in a scroll box that allows the table to be scrolled through.

-46. **searchall** = the search choice will automatically default to All and it will search all columns not one particular column.
+50. **searchall** = the search choice will automatically default to All and it will search all columns not one particular column.

-47. **searchstart** = indicates that the search item will only match those data items that start with the search item
+51. **searchstart** = indicates that the search item will only match those data items that start with the search item

-48. **setTheFooter** = indicates that a new footer is being passed to the parent of SearchSortTable.
+52. **setTheFooter** = indicates that a new footer is being passed to the parent of SearchSortTable.
 The function that is to be passed to is the setFooter function for the state variables.
 Since the footer has changed due to a changing of columns, the footer in the parent must be changed to the new footer also.
 The footer needs to have a many entries as the table array; otherwise, the drag and drop will not work.
 See the section on Dragging and Drop.
 This prop is only need if a footer prop is being used.
 An example

 ```javascript
   let sortTable = [...];